sshiling/42-Matcha-WEB/README.md

 I've done this project with my awesome teammate @oivasenk.

 For users profiles data we used an open information about School students. <br>
-PHP Ratchet WebSockets for real time events.
+PHP Ratchet WebSockets for real time events. <br>
 MySQL for data storing. <br>

 ### Registration and Signing-in